 NovaBone was used in the experimental group in conjunction with open reduction and internal fixation of tibial fractures from March 2002-January 2003.
 A total of 78 patients were treated for fresh fracture of the tibia injuries, 47 Male Cases, 31 Female Cases, Ages 17-78 years old, Average Age 40.5 years old.
-Patients were randomly divided, 40 cases into an experimental group (fractured part of the bone was treated with NovaBone) and 38 cases into a control group (did not receive NovaBone).
+Patients were randomly divided into 40 cases for the experimental group (fractured part of the bone was treated with NovaBone) and 38 cases for the control group (did not receive NovaBone).